radiodee1/awesome-chatbot/README.md

 3/17/19 - Code was added to the `./do_launch_game.sh` script so that it will launch the `seq_2_seq.py` model if there exists in the root project folder a file named 'launch'.
 This file does not exist in the github repository, so if you use the repository you must add it yourself.
-This is so that the `/etc/rc.local` file can be set up once and the automatic startup of the seq_2_seq model can be disabled at the project directory.
+This is so that the `/etc/rc.local` file can be set up once and the automatic startup of the seq_2_seq model can be disabled on the raspberry pi at the project directory.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.